The Philips 343E2E is the cheapest ultrawide monitor with USB-C that supports DisplayPort Alternate Mode and Power Delivery of 65W.

 Besides the standard image settings, such as brightness, contrast, etc., you also get access to advanced tools, including sharpness, five gamma modes (from 1.8 to 2.6), and seven color temperature presets.

-There are also various picture modes available: FPS, RTS, Racing, two customizable Gamer profiles, and LowBlue Mode which filters out the harmful low-blue lights.
+There are also various picture modes available: FPS, RTS, Racing, two customizable Gamer profiles, and LowBlue Mode (4 levels) which filters out the harmful low-blue lights.

 The backlight of the monitor is flicker-free, while the screen has an anti-glare coating that eliminates reflections.
 These two features in combination with LowBlue Mode ensure a comfortable viewing experience even after prolonged use and prevent eye fatigue.